ChrisMcKee/elasticsearch-spike/readme.txt

 *Generic(ish) Test Setup for Elasticsearch*

-Connection string for elasticsearch is set in ElasticSearchStuff.cs
+First setup elasticsearch (unzip to folder; go to bin/elasticsearch.bat) Connection string for elasticsearch is set in App.config, if running locally the defaults should just work.

-- ConnectionSettings("localhost", 9200);
+Uses Index of employees

-uses Index of employees
+And  Type  of employee

-and  Type  of employee
+Seed data is just random crap.